RosalieBdm/YFITOPS/README.md

 # What to do next :
 - in the sendData function, we need to find the reason why there still is a line break when writing in the text file
-- We need to implement a semaphore to protect our data base (package found, but we need to get it with the right command...)